Quodatum/basex-docker/readme.md

 #33 10.08 retrying in 1s
 ``

-The `build.sh` has more success by pushing each arch seperately.
+The script `build.sh` has more success by pushing each arch seperately.